Welcome to Thoughtful Spaces Decluttering

 Bonny Rowles-van Rijswijk, owner of Thoughtful Spaces Decluttering.

 Bonny’s ambition is to help people.
-Her drive to declutter and reorganise is to open space which allows you and the people you love room to live, work, and thrive: to relieve that sense of overwhelm when clutter takes hold, because at times life can be busy and messy and complicated.
+Her drive to declutter and reorganise is to open space which allows you and the people you love room to live, work, and thrive; to relieve that sense of overwhelm when clutter takes hold, because at times life can be busy and messy and complicated.

 Bonny has amassed a range of experience working in the food safety, disability and science sectors in Australia and overseas.
 This gives her flexibility, compassion, and novel ways of approaching problems.